 “It’s really risk-off, risk-on with the S&P a proxy of risk,” said Chandler.

 Two-thirds of cash-strapped euro area governments are falling behind their own projections for cutting budget deficits in 2012, according to JPMorgan Chase & Co.

 In a sign the region’s debt crisis may continue to smolder, JPMorgan’s Malcolm Barr and Raphael Brun-Aguerre in a July 6 report cited skepticism that Italy, Spain, Ireland, Portugal and Spain can reach their goals, and predict “widespread target overshoot.”

 As a group, the governments are forecasting their budget deficits will fall an average 2.7 percent of gross domestic product this year from 2011.

 The data suggest Italy will fall short of its goal even as its fiscal position improves this year, the economists said.
 Greece’s primary deficit will narrow while its overall gap won’t, and Ireland will deliver less this year than in 2011, they said.
 Portugal and Spain are running wider imbalances.

 Money matters when it comes to securing success in some Olympic sports.

-A study by Goldman Sachs Group Inc. (GS) economists found an increase in gross domestic product per capita tends to boost a country’s chances of winning Olympic medals in cycling, judo, rowing and swimming.
+A study by Goldman Sachs Group Inc. (GS:US) economists found an increase in gross domestic product per capita tends to boost a country’s chances of winning Olympic medals in cycling, judo, rowing and swimming.
 Weaker income effects apply to archery, canoeing, sailing and Taekwondo, the economists said in a report published July 11.